elirannat/ems-final-project/README.md

 Remark: Download MongoDB Shell:
 You can download the MongoDB Shell binary from the official MongoDB website.
 Here's how:

-a.
-Visit the MongoDB download page: https://www.mongodb.com/try/download/shell
+a) Visit the MongoDB download page: https://www.mongodb.com/try/download/shell

-b.
-Choose your operating system (Windows, macOS, or Linux) and download the appropriate binary for your system.
+b) Choose your operating system (Windows, macOS, or Linux) and download the appropriate binary for your system.
-c.
-After downloading, extract the contents of the downloaded package to a directory of your choice.
+c) After downloading, extract the contents of the downloaded package to a directory of your choice.

 5. after install the mongodb paste this url to connect the database.